JBrVJxsc/algorithms/README.md

         @Override
         public void run() {
-            //Every algorithm will run in this method.
+            //Every algorithm runs in this method.

             //Print everything you want to print, by using only one method: print;
             print("Everything you want to print.");